Vertexvis/vertex-web-sdk/README.md

 ### Release Notes

-Releases will be populated with release notes automatically based on the contents of the PR description.
+Releases will be populated with release notes automatically based on the contents of the release PR description.
 The release notes are generated using the contents of the `Summary` section of the PR, or the entirety of the body if that section is not present, and will take any items that are in a list format.
 This can also be edited after the release has been created.

 ## Test Releases